Limit-Theory-Redux/ltheory/README.md

 From a terminal in the directory of the checked-out repository, run

-- `python configure.py`
+- `cmake -B build`

-This runs CMake to generate the build files.
-Then, to compile,
+This runs CMake to generate the build files and places them in 'build`.
+Then, to compile

-- `python configure.py build`
+- Windows: `cmake --build ./build --config RelWithDebInfo`
+- macOS/Linux: `cmake --build ./build`

 ## Running a Lua App